Select Page

 KP Balaraj, Bangalore

-KP received an MBA from Harvard Business School, and a BS in Business Management from Brigham Young University Hawaii, where he graduated as valedictorian of his class.
-He grew up in Chennai, and attended Don Bosco and MCC schools.
-KP is a former top ranked national tennis player, having represented India at the international level.
+KP Balaraj received an MBA from Harvard Business School, and a BSc in Business Management from Brigham Young University Hawaii, where he graduated as valedictorian of his class.
+He grew up in Chennai, and is a former top ranked national tennis player, having represented India at the international level.
 He is based in Bangalore, India.
-KP Balaraj is a co-founder and Managing Director of WestBridge Capital, and has over 15 years of venture capital and private equity investing experience in India and Asia.
-WestBridge is a leading investor in high growth Indian companies across sectors including Financial Services, IT, Consumer Services and Healthcare.

 Sumir Chadha, USA